TejashDatta/poll-opinion/README.md

-# poll-opinion
+# Poll Opinion
-A web app where citizens can anonymously post their opinions regarding the parties that stood for the 2019 Indian National Elections.
+Poll Opinion is a web app where citizens can anonymously post their opinions regarding the parties that they voted for in the 2019 Indian National Elections.\
 Back-end powered by Node.js and noSQL MongoDB database.
 Front-end designed with React and Materialize CSS.